 When it comes to cold email campaigns, ensuring a high email deliverability rate is one of the main challenges.
-The fact is that mailing algorithms are pretty intelligent, and their main goal is to protect the users from spam and malware.
+The fact is that mailing algorithms are pretty intelligent, and their main goal is to protect users from spam and malware.
 When launching cold mailing campaigns, the risks of never reaching your leads are high.
-While the best email deliverability is 95% depending on the mail sender service, the average response rate for cold emails is only 1%.
+While the best email deliverability is 95% depending on the mail sender service, the average response rate for cold emails is only 1%, and the average spam placement rate is 7%.

 Do you really know what Email Deliverability is?

 Yes, in simple terms, this indicator shows what share of your emails is actually delivered to the recipients' inbox.
 This nuance such impactful due to the "inbox" great advantage in open rate over any other tabs and folders.
-The best email deliverability strives to 95% but it can be a little lower for cold email because of technical factors.
+The best email deliverability strives to 95%, but it can be a little lower for cold email because of technical factors.
+The average deliverability rate is around 80%, based on data from major email providers.

-Three essential factors directly affect email deliverability rate.
+Three essential factors directly affect the email deliverability rate.

 IP and Domain Reputation